leomarcov/debian-openbox/script_wallpaper-rotate/README.md

 # Wallpaper rotation
-Script to rotate wallpapers daily using nitrogen wallpaper manager.
+Script to rotate daily wallpaper images in a folder.
+Script generates a link file in the folder that links to file image everyday.
-Include beautiful set of solarized Linux wallpapers created by [Andreas Linz](https://git.klingt.net/alinz/linux-pictures)